trevisanj/PFANT/pyfant/scripts/README.md

 # pyfant scripts

-This directory contains a set of standalone scripts or application to facilitate everyday life.
+This directory contains a set of standalone tools and graphical interfaces to facilitate everyday life.

 ## Usage